secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 </summary>

 - `MktgSandP::0 - To Be Triaged`: Issue initially created, used in templates, the starting point for any label that involves Mktg Strategy ; no real discussion on the issue; generally unassigned.
-- `MktgSandP::1 - Planning`: Issues assigned to a Mktg Strategy team meber and are currently being scoped/considered but are not being actively worked on yet.
+- `MktgSandP::1 - Planning`: Issues assigned to a Mktg Strategy team member and are currently being scoped/considered but are not being actively worked on yet.
 - `MktgSandP::2 - On Deck`: Issues that have been scoped/considered and will be added to an upcoming iteration/milestone.
 - `MktgSandP::5 - On Hold/Blocked`: Issue that is not within existing scope of Mktg Strategy current focus, or another department as deprioritized.
 May be a precursor to being closed out.
 OR Issue that was being worked on by Mktg Strategy and at least one other team wherein Mktg Strategy is waiting for someone else/another team to complete an action item before being able to proceed.
 Could be locked by Mktg Strategy-related task/issue, or external (non-GitLab) blocker.